 Lecture Series: The Future of Healthcare is Here

 Please join us at 5 p.m.
 Tuesday, April 13, for our final lecture of the 2021 Medical Center Lecture Series, presented by Dr. Ranya Habash, Medical Director of Technology Innovation and Assistant Professor of Ophthalmology at the University of Miami Health System’s Bascom Palmer Institute.
-Dr. Habash will speak about how technology and clinical insight have paired to shape the future of healthcare.
+Dr. Habash will speak about how technology, such as that knowledge management in healthcare, and clinical insight have paired to shape the future of healthcare.

 Click here to join the live broadcast Tuesday evening.